Student Tech Teams - Verizon Innovative Learning Schools

 Rationale

 Students are arguably the most important, and often under-appreciated, stakeholders in a school technology initiative.
-Involving students directly in the planning, execution, and day-to-day management of a technology program can help to ensure buy-in and support.
+Involving students directly in the planning, execution, and day-to-day management of a technology program can help to build buy-in and support.
 Student tech teams not only help with resolving device issues, but they also provide an opportunity for students to take on leadership roles in the school, develop a STEM-based skillset, and collaborate in an innovative learning environment.
-All VILS schools create a student tech team at the beginning of the program, and school leaders commonly cite the team as an element critical to ongoing success of the initiative.
+All VILS schools create a student tech team at the beginning of the program, and school leaders commonly cite the team as an element critical to ongoing success.

 Watch this video to see how one school transformed its culture and students through a student tech team: